-A bush fire prone area is an area of land that can support a bush fire or is likely to be subject to bush fire attack.
+Bush fire prone land is an area of land that can support a bush fire or is likely to be subject to bush fire attack.
 The Environmental Planning and Assessment Act 1979 requires councils to map bush fire prone land within their local government area.

 Bush Fire Prone Land Map